cjschmank/AcademicWebsite/content/authors/admin/_index.md

     url: https://www.cgu.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include cognitive ability, psychosocial stress, emotional regulation, rationality, and language production.
 My additional skills include various statistical modeling techniques both using latent variable and/or psychometric network analyses.
+I am also experienced in user experience strategy and research including A/B testing, rapid prototyping, and competitive analyses.

 # Interests to show in About widget
 interests: